smm0528/Data-Visualization-/README.md

 # Data-Visualization-
-Data visualization course that I took with IBM, I also built a wep app using plotly dash
+Data visualization course that I took with IBM, I also built a wep app using plotly dash.
+It's a final assignment of that course.